 I started my career at Olaniwun Ajayi.
 The very first day that I resumed, I and my OAU classmate and friend Simisola Ososami (now Simisola Adejumo) accompanied the Managing Partner, Dr. Konyin Ajayi (now Professor Konyin Ajayi SAN) to the Court of Appeal.
 It was so memorable because of the advocacy of both lead counsel: Mr. Ademola Akinrele (now Mr. Akinrele SAN), was for the Respondent.
 The appeal was about a performance bond: Nigeria LNG v ADIC, and we won.
 My first solo appearance was probably to move a non-contentious motion (like an extension of time) or to get an adjournment.
 As you go to court regularly, your confidence develops.
 I was going to court at least three times a week, so I pretty quickly became a confident lawyer.

 Aside from being in court say three times a week, what was your daily schedule like?

 Very interesting.
 Olaniwun was (and still is), a very busy practice so we sometimes worked late in the office when clients’ circumstances required.
-However, I was also hungry to lean as much as I can and as fast possible.
+However, I was also hungry to learn as much as I can and as fast as possible.
 So I often stayed back when I did not have to, read old files (opinions, litigations, etc), and also current files that other colleagues were working on.
-I volunteered for work as much as there was opportunity, apart from my already assigned tasks; the huge library challenged me to develop my research skills, and over time I became the unofficial librarian.
-We had Friday (and sometimes unscheduled) firm meetings where novel or complex issues in particular matters were discussed; ability to contribute at these meetings especially with defending your views can be a gauge of how well you are developing.
+I volunteered for work as much as there was an opportunity, apart from my already assigned tasks; the huge library challenged me to develop my research skills, and over time I became the unofficial librarian.
+We had Friday (and sometimes unscheduled) firm meetings where novel or complex issues in particular matters were discussed.
+The ability to contribute at these meetings, especially by defending your views, can be a gauge of how well you are developing.